wolandark/wim/README.md

 Yes!
 Just ask and I will answer. <br>

 <h5> Why didn't you use Neovim like everyone else? </h5>
-Because thats the one I use and frankly Vim is fine.
+Because Vim is the one I use and frankly Vim is fine.

 <h5>But vimplug is installed with curl too!</h5>